metanull-operator/eth2-ubuntu/README.md

 4. There will be four references to `eno1` in the queries that appear.
 Replace all four with the name of the network interface you found in the `ifconfig` command.

 ### node_exporter

+node_exporter provides hardware and OS metrics to prometheus.
+Prometheus then provides those metrics to Grafana for visualization.

 #### Create User Account
 ```console
 sudo adduser --system node_exporter --group --no-create-home